Camp Anderson (2) |

 (1864), Lassen County

-A temporary camp for the NV Volunteers, somewhere east of Red Rock along the state border.
-Site originally believed to be in Nevada during the border dispute.
+A temporary month-long camp for the NV Volunteers, somewhere east of Red Rock along the state border, probably near Warm Springs.
+Site originally believed to be in Nevada before the 1863-64 border dispute known as the "Sagebrush War".
 It replaced Camp Smoke Creek, NV.

 Fort Defiance (3)